 If you’re on the market for a cheap and affordable gaming laptop, we highly recommend the Acer Aspire 5 Slim Laptop.
 It’s not only one of the top laptops that can run Minecraft, but it’s also great for playing World of Warcraft, Sims 4, Counter-Strike, and plenty of other popular games.

-This laptop boasts of an eighth-generation Intel Core i5 processor with a 4.6 GHz turbo boost, the NVIDIA GeForce MX250 graphics card, and plenty of RAM along with a hefty solid-state drive to let you install, save, and run any game smoothly.
+It might not be the very best laptop for Minecraft but this laptop boasts of an eighth-generation Intel Core i5 processor with a 4.6 GHz turbo boost, the NVIDIA GeForce MX250 graphics card, and plenty of RAM along with a hefty solid-state drive to let you install, save, and run any game smoothly.

 Basically, it’s powerful enough to play various games with, as well as run high-end applications and do a variety of multitasking.
 It even features a sizable 15-inch screen to give you the best possible gaming experience, and it’s comfortable to use, too.